Hardware Configuration Support on IMX Processors — Details

 variety of different devices and have a variety of

 properties that need to be configured.
-A pad descriptor is
+A standard pad

 pad argument defines the pad